autodesk-forks/MaterialX/source/MaterialXContrib/MaterialXMaya/README.md

   -er -envRadiance       String
 ```

 These arguments allow to specify environment maps to use for IBL on the created nodes (see the node documentation).
-Default assets are used if this argument is omitted.
+Default assets are used if these arguments are omitted.

 ```
    -t -asTexture         on|off
 ```
 If specified, determines the type of nodes to create with this command (`MaterialXSurfaceNode` or `MaterialXTextureNode`).
-If omitted, the type of nodes to create depends on the type of the MaterialX element (`MaterialXSurfaceNode` for shader refs, `MaterialXTextureNode` otherwise).
+If omitted, the type of nodes to create is determined by the type of the MaterialX element (`MaterialXSurfaceNode` for shader refs, `MaterialXTextureNode` otherwise).

 ```
    -x -ogsXml            String